Hi

 Maybe not all chapters will have in-line comments.
 They’ll be made only when and where they add value.

-The first and last chapters always have in-line comments because they are crucial to the success of your story.
+But the first and last chapters always have them, considering how crucial they are to your manuscript.

 Beta Reading Process